Transitioning Your Pet to a New Food

 Why Transition When Changing Your Pet’s Diet?

 Your dog’s or cat’s digestive tract is sensitive and needs time to acclimate to changes in diet.
-At CANIDAE® Natural Pet Food Company, we recommend the following transition guidelines based on customer feedback, advice from veterinarians, and our own experience with our family pets.
+At CANIDAE® Pet Food Company, we recommend the following transition guidelines based on customer feedback, advice from veterinarians, and our own experience with our family pets.

 Our CANIDAE® Life Stages and CANIDAE® Grain Free PURE dog food and cat food formulas contain more meat and less carbohydrates than most other brands.
-While a higher meat to carbohydrate ratio provides a healthier and more natural diet, those pets who are used to eating a different diet will transition easier if the old food and new food are mixed together at varying ratios for a short time.
+While a higher meat to carbohydrate ratio provides a healthier diet, those pets who are used to eating a different diet will transition easier if the old food and new food are mixed together at varying ratios for a short time.
 We recommend a 7 day transition period to smoothly make the switch as gentle as possible on your pet’s digestive system.

 Our formulas are also more nutritionally dense than many other brands.
 As a result, your dog or cat will feel fuller and need fewer servings per day than what you may have been feeding previously.
 Many pets find our food to be more palatable than other brands, so some will want to eat more than their recommended daily amount.
 Please pay close attention and follow the daily servings guidelines on the back of the bag!
 And make sure to always offer plenty of fresh water to your pet.